Sascha8a/BetterGTMPWiki/docs/API_Client.md

 API.detachCamera(GlobalCamera cam);
 ```
 ## DisableAllControlsThisFrame
 This function will disable all the game controls for instance "TAB" displaying weapon inventory.
-It only disables them for one frame so use this on [[OnUpdate]].
+It only disables them for one frame so use this on [OnUpdate]().
 For more game controls, visit this [[Game Controls]].

 ```javascript
 API.disableAllControlsThisFrame();